rocklobster42195/rocklobster42195/README.md

 **JS Automations**
 *A JavaScript engine for Home Assistant.*

-I built this because I wanted the full power of JavaScript for my home logic instead of wrestling with YAML indentations.
+I built this because I wanted the full power of JavaScript for my logic.
+I tried Node-RED, but for complex automations, I always ended up with everything crammed into a single, messy **Function Node** anyway.
+So I decided to skip the detour and build a clean JS-native environment instead.
 > **Status:** The system is already running stably in my own home, and I am currently preparing the **Pre-Release**.
 I’m "polishing" the code and the installation process to make it easy for others to use.
 Stay tuned for the first public version!

 ### Passion: Endurance